joseeden/joeden/docs/018-Observability/010-Prometheus.md

   - Provides a query language (PromQL) for data analysis.
   - Serves metrics data to dashboards and alerting systems.

-Expanding the architecture a bit further, we also have other components:
+Additional components:

-- Service discovery provides the list of targets to Prometheus.
+- Service discovery, which supplies the list of targets to Prometheus.
-- Retrieval node pulls metrics from exporters
+- The retrieval node, responsible for pulling metrics from exporters.
-- For short-lived jobs, data is pushed through **pushgateways**
+- For short-lived jobs, data is pushed via **Pushgateway**.
-- Prometheus then query data from the pushgateways
+- Prometheus queries the data from the Pushgateway.
-- Prometheus push alerts to **alertmanager**
+- Alerts from Prometheus are sent to **Alertmanager**.
-- Prometheus or Grafana can then be used to query the data using **promql**
+- Finally, Prometheus or Grafana can be used to query the data using **PromQL**.

 ![](/img/docs/12102024-observability-prometheus-architecture-diagram.png)